 Top 15 Amazing Things to Do in Pisa (Italy)

-The city of Pisa in Italy with its world-famous Leaning Tower is without question one of the most important places to see in Tuscany.
+Pisa in Italy with its world-famous Leaning Tower of Pisa is, without question, one of the absolute best highlights in Tuscany.
 However, only few people know that there are so many other wonderful things to do in Pisa.
-A picturesque old town, the fantastic scenery along the river Arno and interesting museums are only some of the essential attractions that you should not miss during a vacation in Tuscany.
-Furthermore, the beautiful beaches of Pisa invite to spend a few relaxing days by the sea.
+A picturesque old town, interesting museums and the fantastic scenery on the river Arno are just a few of the best attractions that should not be missed during your vacation.
+Thanks to its proximity to the coast, the beautiful beaches of Pisa invite to spend a few relaxing days by the sea.
+But also the surrounding area, with the numerous possibilities for excursions, holds many remarkable places worth seeing.
+But what actually the best things to see and to do in Pisa, what are the insider tips and which activities should definitely be on any bucket list?

-In this travel guide we have summarized all important information & tips about Pisa in Italy.
+In this travel guide, we have summarized all the important information and tips about Pisa in Italy.
 In addition, we show you amazing pictures, the most stunning attractions and day trips, wonderful beaches and where to stay best on a vacation in Pisa.

 General Information about Pisa

 The 91,000-inhabitant city of Pisa in Italy is located in the western part of Tuscany and is a true dream of every traveler.
 The absolute most important attraction is in this medium-sized Italian city is certainly the Leaning Tower of Pisa, which makes this city one of the most famous places to visit in Tuscany.
 Moreover, Pisa is a popular student city in Italy and almost half of all inhabitants are students, which gives the Tuscan metropolis a youthful flair.
 As a result, in the charming alleys there are numerous stores and boutiques for shopping, hip restaurants and cool cafés, which also attracts with reasonable prices.